nucleome/docs/source/components.rst

 Change atom style
 -----------------

-Users can choose different atom styles of 3D structure by clicking the atom style buttons on the toolbar.
+You can choose a atom style of 3D structure by clicking the atom style buttons on the toolbar.
 Currently four styles are implemented: line (|style-line|), stick (|style-stick|), cross (|style-cross|), and sphere (|style-sphere|).

 .. |style-line| image:: img/other/icon/icon-3d-style-line.png